timescale/docs/use-timescale/popsql.md

 ### How does pricing work?

 Timescale customers get PopSQL Business for free for up to 10 users.
+To add more than 10 seats to your account, [Contact us](https://www.timescale.com/contact) for further assistance.

 PopSQL has a free plan available to everyone, as well as paid plans.
 See  [PopSQL Pricing](https://popsql.com/pricing) for full details.